Keighley - Community Chest and Area Committee Funding

 Criteria for Applications

-- Applications will only be considered from groups / organisations who either operate in, or benefit people who live in the Keighley Constituency area.
+- Applications will only be considered from groups/organisations that either operate in, or benefit people who live in the Keighley Constituency area.

 - Applications will be considered to assist community based leisure/cultural activities which will be of benefit to the community, and where the activity could not go ahead without financial assistance.

-- Special consideration will be given to projects that target issues of deprivation and disadvantage.
+- Special consideration will be given to projects that target issues of deprivation and disadvantage and particularly to new start projects with limited resources.

 - The maximum allocation from the Community Grant Aid Chest would not normally exceed £500.00 for any individual project.
 Projects which cross boundaries can be considered by a number of Area Committees, but the total grant will not normally exceed £500.00.

-- No group which has applied for and received funding in previous years should automatically assume that funding will continue to be available for the same project.
-Each application will be considered on its merits.
+- No group which has applied for and received funding in previous years should automatically assume that funding will continue to be available for the same or repeated project.

 - Groups/organisations should normally expect only one grant per financial year.